-Use Mexican street corn seasonings & cotija cheese to make this flavorful Chicken & Broccoli Quiche Tart.
-Spice up brunch, lunch, or dinner!
+Use savory Mexican street corn seasonings and a cheddar-cotija cheese blend to make this flavorful Chicken Broccoli Quiche.
+Add a touch of spice to liven up brunch, lunch, or dinner!

-When is it ok to have pie at brunch?
+When is it ok to have pie for brunch?

 Ok, that's a trick question...it's always ok to have pie at brunch.
 But it's more acceptable if that pie is savory, like a quiche.

-Now quiche can have a crust or be crustless (especially if you're following a gluten-free diet), but it's got to have that egg custard that binds all those yummy fillings.
+Now quiche can have a crust or be crustless (especially if you're following a gluten-free diet), but it's got to have that egg custard to bind all those yummy fillings.
 And those fillings are a great way to use leftover meats and vegetables.

 For example, I had some cooked chicken in the fridge, and lots of broccoli.
 Plus an interesting Elote seasoning in my pantry (I'll explain what this is below).
 And since this is a savory quiche, why not use some sourdough starter discard as well?

-Ok, looks like I'm making a Mexican Chicken and Broccoli Quiche Tart.
+Ok, looks like I'm making a Mexican Chicken Broccoli Quiche Tart with a sourdough shortcrust pastry.

 Quiche is a savory custard